 Chris abandoned early seafaring dreams to promote truck ’n tractor pulls, moonlighting as a “conjugal air-hockey instructor” (females only) and guitarist at the Restaurant At The End Of The Universe.
 None/some of which may be true, as his role in the intelligence agency allows scant biography except for the fact that music has been a passion since learning to hear.

 Meanwhile, Todd is still learning to hear, so he keeps his ears with him at all times – even risking great peril while living amongst the earless Mongrelite tribesmen of sub-Saharan Africa who consider ears a rare, forbidden delicacy.
-Rather than leave them in a rented locker at the border of New Mwandishi, Todd secreted his lobes into his shoes and listened to his sole.
+Rather than leave them in a rented locker, Todd secreted his lobes into his shoes and listened to his sole.

 Emails to greenbook at frequency-boost dot org are welcome.